 Low levels of oestrogen often trigger symptoms with 75% of women in the West suffering hot flushes.

 HRT also known as Hormone Therapy (HT) or Menopausal Hormone Therapy (MHT) is the use of hormones, usually oestrogen and progesterone or oestrogen only and sometimes with the addition of testosterone.

 HRT is available as tablets, skin patches, gels or nasal spray.
 Your doctor will guide you to help you choose the best option for you.

-HRT provides low doses of oestrogen and progesterone (sometimes with testosterone to improve sex drive) to try and replace the levels the body lacks in the post-menopausal period.
+HRT provides low doses of oestrogen and progesterone (sometimes with testosterone to improve sex drive, libido, bone health and concentration) to try and replace the levels the body lacks in the post-menopausal period.

 HRT is useful for relief of symptoms

 - Hot flushes

 - Night sweats